Tower viewer: Audio capabilities

 Some machines (such as Hi-Spy Viewing Machines, Inc.) are equipped with speakers that enable listeners to hear audio guides to the attractions within view.
 Additionally, listeners may select the language they wish to hear.

 Paid versus free use

 Tower viewers placed in public locations or used for fundraising purposes may be coin-operated or bill-acceptors; some others are free of charge.
-When payment is required to operate the machine, the viewing period is specifically timed.
+When payment is required to operate the machine, the viewing experience is specifically timed.
 In the case of coin-operated Tower Optical viewers, for example, paid viewing times are "roughly 1.5 to 2.5 minutes".

 Prevalence

 Tower viewers are popularly used worldwide.
 For example, SeeCoast Manufacturing Company states: "SeeCoast's viewers can be found in every U.S. state and in over 80 overseas locations throughout the world."

 Manufacturers

 Two well-known manufacturers of tower viewers in the United States are Tower Optical Co., Inc. (founded in 1933) and SeeCoast Manufacturing Company, Inc. (founded in 1960).
 Both firms offer wheelchair-accessible viewer bases that provide easy access to the sighting mechanisms in compliance with the Americans with Disabilities Act.

 Tower viewer manufacturers located abroad include Hi-Spy Viewing Machines, Inc. (established in 1991) in Cobourg, Ontario, Canada.